-On April 10, 2024, Daniel Khoshaba, a holder of the common Stock and former CEO of the Company, filed a derivative action on behalf of the Company and putative class action on behalf of common stockholders who had not purchased the Notes in a rights offering alleging that the current and certain former directors of the Company breached their duty to the Company and its common stockholders, and that certain of those directors and an officer of the Company were unjustly enriched.
-The Complaint primarily asserts the defendants failed to take sufficient action to mitigate the potential dilution that could be caused by the redemption rights of holders of Series D Preferred Stock and that the defendants should not have authorized interest on the Notes sold in the rights offering to be paid in Series D Preferred Stock.
+On April 10, 2024, Daniel Khoshaba, a holder of Common Stock and former CEO of the Company, filed a derivative action on behalf of the Company and putative class action on behalf of common stockholders who had not purchased the Notes in a rights offering alleging that the current and certain former directors of the Company breached their duty to the Company and its common stockholders, and that certain of those directors and an officer of the Company were unjustly enriched.
+The complaint primarily asserts the defendants failed to take sufficient action to mitigate the potential dilution that could be caused by the redemption rights of holders of Series D Preferred Stock and that the defendants should not have authorized interest on the Notes sold in the rights offering to be paid in Series D Preferred Stock.
 The Company is named as a nominal defendant in the case and no claims are asserted against it.
-The Company is providing indemnification (including legal fees and costs) to the directors and officer defendant.
+The Company is providing indemnification (including legal fees and costs) to the directors and officer defendants.
 On June 10, 2024, the individual defendants and the other parties filed motions to dismiss the complaint.

 On September 13, 2024, the District Court issued an opinion (i) granting the directors' motion to dismiss the derivative claims, finding no demand was made and that demand would not have been futile; (ii) granting the motion to dismiss the unjust enrichment claim against the directors based on a failure to plead facts supporting the elements of such a claim, and (iii) denying the motions to dismiss on all other grounds.
 At this juncture, discovery is ongoing and the outcome of the litigation remains uncertain.
-Such litigation may result in significant costs of defense, indemnification and liability, and divert management's attention away from running our business, and, if adversely determined, could harm our business and operating results.